 See You at the Speyer Christmas Market!

-I hope you’re able to make it to the Speyer Christmas market, whether it’s a quick stop before you fly out of Frankfurt Airport, a day trip from Kaiserslautern, or built in to a larger Christmas holiday in Germany.
+I hope you’re able to make it to the Speyer Christmas market, whether it’s a quick stop before you fly out of Frankfurt Airport, a day trip from Kaiserslautern, or built in to a larger Christmas market holiday in Germany.
 It has all the very best that Germany has to offer, and like us you’ll be thinking about it and reliving the fun long after the market is over.

 - What to Wear to Christmas Markets & Best Packing Tips